 - Click Bar Chart.

-- If necessary, expand the new bar chart by dragging its lower right corner.
+- On the bar chart, click the Sort button and choose Sort Ascending from the menu.
+If necessary, expand the new bar chart by dragging its lower right corner.

 Your workbook page currently has five cards.
 To make the page more meaningful, you can change card names.